SmartOvertime

 • You have the right to file a complaint with the Department of Labor without retaliation

-• You can recover up to 3 years of unpaid overtime through legal action
+• You can generally recover up to 2 years of unpaid overtime (3 years if the violation was willful)

 If you believe your overtime rights are being violated, contact the U.S. Department of Labor Wage and Hour Division at 1-866-487-9243 or visit dol.gov/whd.